1994 Bophuthatswana crisis: Attempted takeover

 Meanwhile, the South African Defence Force (SADF) prepared to intervene, ostensibly to protect South Africa's Bophuthatswanan embassy and the lives of their nationals in the bantustan.
 Unwelcomed AWB paramilitaries called in from Ventersdorp and the Western Transvaal (especially Witbank and Rustenburg) were also advancing.
 Their largest contingents took up positions near Mafikeng and Rooigrond, respectively.

 That evening, Colonel Antonie Botse was displeased to see AWB leader Eugene Terre'Blanche and the Volksfront commandant together at the air base, insisting that the former remove his supporters immediately.
 Jack Turner of the Bophuthatswana Defence Force reiterated Botse's request but Terre'Blanche insisted that Mangope had requested his presence.
 Turner was concerned that his black troops and the local civilians would panic when they saw AWB personnel, due to Terre'Blanche's established reputation as an extremist.
 Many of the personnel refused to remove their insignia and serve under Commandant Steyn as agreed.

 Several civilians were killed by AWB forces, who fired upon looters and passersby alike.
 Greg Marinovich, journalist and member of the Bang-Bang Club, stated that one AWB member present had remarked in Afrikaans, "Ons is op 'n kafferskiet piekniek" ('We are on a kaffir-shooting picnic').
-In response, the predominantly black Bophuthatswana Defence Force, agitated by their superiors' inability to control the AWB gunmen, mutinied against their white officers.
+In response, the predominantly black Bophuthatswana Defence Force, agitated by their superiors' inability to control the AWB gunmen, mutinied against their white officers and proceeded to take matters into their own hands.
 They entered Mmabatho and Mafikeng in armoured vehicles, rounded up the AWB and ordered them to leave Bophuthatswana immediately.

 The AWB began to withdraw from Mmabatho Air Force Base at noon via convoy, leaving their Volksfront compatriots behind.
 One AWB member, Francois Alwyn Venter, was shot and killed by the BDF when the convoy attempted to leave the airport and continue to Mmabatho.
 Driving recklessly through Mafikeng and downtown Mmabatho, some AWB fighters continued to shoot black citizens in the street, killing at least two.
 Crowds of angry black residents eventually moved to block the convoy's way, chanting defiant slogans.
 An Afrikaner with an automatic weapon fired several rounds over their heads to disperse the human roadblock.